Policy Name: Degree/Certificate Requirements

 Experiential learning evaluation forms may be obtained from the department from which credit is requested.
 A faculty member will perform the evaluation.
 Credit will be awarded upon the recommendation of the evaluator and the approval, by majority vote, of all faculty members in the department.
 In the event that credit is not awarded, reasons will be provided in writing.

 Applications for medical waivers for Physical Education requirements are available at the Health, Physical Education and Recreation department.
-The Certification and Records office places the medical waiver on the student’s permanent record.
+The Registrar’s office places the medical waiver on the student’s permanent record.

 In unusual or extenuating circumstances the Scholastic Standards Committee will consider exceptions to the requirements of this policy.
 Petition forms are available at Student Central.